learn-co-students/rspec-fizzbuzz-cb-gh-000/README.md

 ## A FizzBuzz Test Suite

+**First, fork and clone this lab and open it on your machine.
+Read the remainder of this tutorial and follow along by executing certain commands and writing certain code in this lab on your computer.**

 So the entire FizzBuzz test looks like (this file is located in `spec/fizzbuzz_spec.rb`:

 File: `spec/fizzbuzz_spec.rb`